FAQs

 What is the Lincoln Square Pottery Studio - Learning Center?

 Lincoln Square Pottery Studio - Learning Center is a 2,000-square-foot studio that offers ceramics instruction.
-Fourteen wheel-throwing workstations, with two rows of seven stations facing each other, form the hub of the studio.
+Twelve wheel-throwing workstations, with two rows of six stations facing each other, form the hub of the studio.
 Two high-fire electric kilns will allow students to transform their clay creations into finished pieces such as mugs, vases, bowls, and plates.
 Lincoln Square Pottery Studio - Learning Center offers ceramic art supplies to our students, including brushes, kits and glazes.
 The studio supplies space for students to display and sell their art work for a minimal fee.
 Future offerings may include visiting artists; hand-building workshops; and firing, glazing and decorative techniques.

 Who runs Lincoln Square Pottery Studio - Learning Center?